 More wealth means more disposable income to spend on leisurely activities and Manz believes this will help push demand for trends like the rise of ultra-exclusivity within travel and hospitality, something he believes the industry will see more of in the future.

-“We are seeing a rise in the diversification of flights choice, for example,” he said.
+“We are seeing a rise in the diversification of flight choice, for example,” he said.
 “Companies are now providing aeroplanes as private planes for families to travel more safely during the pandemic, and this demand is helping to drive the pricing down.
 This is the next big step in luxury and there will be a huge demand for these kinds of services in the next 15 years.
 The lower costs are already happening, and I see transatlantic flights becoming very cheap as a result.”

 “Exclusive products will be on the rise, and average product will die,” he added.
 “People don't want average products.
 Exclusive doesn’t have to be a luxury product, it can be something like an exclusive milk in the supermarket but as long as enough people want an exclusive product, the demand will be there for it."